 And RAWA does not “alter, limit or extend” the “the relationship between the Interstate Horseracing Act of 1978 (15 U.S.C.
 3001 et 12 seq.) and other Federal laws in effect on the date of enactment of this Act,” meaning that regulated online horse betting is similarly in the clear.

-While the broad aim of the House and Senate versions is aligned, there are some points of difference between the two bills.
+While the broad aim of the House and Senate versions has generally been aligned, there have been some points of difference between the two bills.

 In Sec 2(1)(C).
 HR 707 calls for:

 striking ‘‘placing of bets or wagers’’ and inserting ‘‘placing of any bet or wager’’

 But S 1168 does not address that language and instead in Sec 2(1)(C) calls for:

 striking ‘‘or for information assisting in the placing of bets or wagers,’’;

 In Sec 3(2)(B) the two bills take slightly different approaches to a lottery carveout.

 Nothing in this Act, or the amendments made by this Act, shall be construed […] to alter, limit, or extend […] the ability of a State licensed lottery retailer to make in-person, computer-generated retail lottery sales under applicable Federal and State laws in effect on the date of the enactment of this Act;

 Nothing in this Act, or the amendments made by this Act, shall be construed […] to alter, limit, or extend […] the ability of a State licensed lottery 15 (including in conjunction with its supplier) or State licensed retailer to make on-premises retail lottery sales, including through a self-service retail lottery terminal, or to transmit information ancillary to such sales (including information relating to subscriptions or fulfillment of game play), in accordance with applicable Federal and State laws;